 Drugs can linger in the body in various ways.
 For example, when people use marijuana frequently, its presence may be detected in their hair for a few months after they stop using it.

-LSD, however, gets broken down by the body fairly quickly.
+LSD, however, gets broken down by the body relatively quickly.
 In general, it’s almost fully metabolized and excreted within 24 hours.
 Furthermore, most people don’t take high doses of it.
 As such, ordinary drug tests often won’t register its presence.

 However, there are some tests administered to specifically check for LSD usage.
 They may detect LSD reliably in the blood or urine within several hours after it’s taken.
 In urine, its presence may remain detectable up to a few days following ingestion.